hlavacek/redix_pubsub/README.md

 - use redis streams consumer groups
 - work with unsuscribe (does not work at all at the moment)
+- no tests for xread at the moment

 # Redix PubSub